Gen Z is coming – should Internal Communications panic?

 “Gen Z was raised to be curious, they want to be part of the solution and make a difference,” writes Debby Carreau in Entrepreneur.
 “The insights garnered from engagement are what facilitate innovation.
 Their contribution may improve a product line, make a process more efficient, or change the culture of your organization in a meaningful way.
 Above all else, when an organization values curiosity, it creates a positive feedback loop which encourages further idea sharing and reinforces that employees are heard and appreciated.”

-Using a G Suite intranet to engage and retain Generation Z
+Using a Google Workspace intranet to engage and retain Generation Z

 Generation Z have grown up being connected, safe in the knowledge they can talk to anyone anywhere in the world at a moment’s notice.
 They expect everything in their lives to be online.
 To attract the brightest young talent - talent that is more loyal and seeks more long-term relationships than their predecessors, the Millennials - you need to make sure your workplace operations are as always-on as they are.